Published on March 17th, 2018 | by Crissandra Ayroso0

 Our Flightie found love and his happy place in Amsterdam.
 “It made me happy to be here because I spent 10 years in this beautiful city and it is where I met my husband.” – Marcus Johnstone-McKinney (@mdfjm)

-Justin Trudeau, social inclusiveness, free healthcare, multicultural diversity, new marijuana laws.
+Social inclusiveness, free healthcare, multicultural diversity, new marijuana laws and progressive ideals.
 These are just a few things that make Canada one of the happiest countries in the world.
-Year to year, Canada’s ranking doesn’t hyper-fluctuate – we’ve remained a steadily happy nation.
-Canadians are well-received around the world, often described as friendly and polite.
-Recently, on International Women’s Day 2018, the Canadian $10 bill got a significant makeover.
-The Canadian bank note honours Viola Desmond, a black woman and civil rights activist who changed history when she decided to sit in the whites-only section of a Nova Scotia bank theatre.
+On International Women’s Day 2018, the Canadian $10 bill got a significant makeover.
+The Canadian banknote honours Viola Desmond, a black woman and civil rights activist who changed history when she decided to sit in the whites-only section of a Nova Scotia bank theatre.
 Desmond is the first woman of colour and of non-royal descent in history to be featured on Canadian currency.

 With a landscape as diverse as its inhabitants, we’re happy to call Canada our home and happy place.
 Find your happy place in British Columbia.
 Amidst the soaring mountain peaks and scenic hiking trails, our Flightie Marlee found her happy place atop the glacial summits of the Purcell Mountains in Bugaboo National Park, BC.
 “Hiking in the backcountry always makes me the happiest.” – Marlee Hawkins (@marlzdog), Flight Centre Mission Park (Kelowna, BC)